 One of the significant benefits of frog-style swimming is its low-impact nature.
 Unlike running or other high-impact exercises, swimming is gentle on the joints.
 The water’s buoyancy supports your body, reducing the risk of joint and muscle strain.

-The frog-style swim is ideal exercise for recovering from injuries or joint issues.
+The frog-style swim is an ideal exercise for recovering from injuries or joint issues.
 The resistance from water waves to strengthen muscles without the risk of impact injuries.

 Full-Body Workout